rparrett/bevy_prototype_lyon/README.md

 ## How does it work?

 Currently Bevy does not support drawing custom shapes in an easy way.
-This crate uses a variation of Bevy's `SpriteBundle` with custom meshes to draw shapes.
+This crate uses a variation of Bevy's `Mesh2d` with custom meshes to draw shapes.
 The [**lyon**](https://docs.rs/lyon_tessellation) crate is used to generate those custom meshes.

 ## Usage